-However, as numerous writers have emphasized, an important aspect of the knowledge economy is precisely that physical assets are of strongly waning importance (e.g., Boisot 1998).
-Of course, the implication is that ownership over such assets is an increasingly ineffective source of bargaining power and that, therefore, authority must wane as bargaining power increasingly becomes more symmetrically distributed over the owners of knowledge assets.
-Since the boundaries of the firm are (also) defined in terms of legally recognized ownership to the firm's alienable, primarily physical, assets, and since such assets are of declining economic and commercial importance, it is obvious that the very notion of the firm's boundaries is becoming increasingly fuzzy, or perhaps even irrelevant.
+It has recently been argued, in response to Alchian and Demsetz (1972), that ultimately the source of authority is ownership of assets (Hart 1995).
+If an employer has the power to deprive a worker of access to assets (to which he may have become specialized), the employer obtains bargaining power that forms the backbone of the authority he can exercise over the employee.
+At the same time, this provides a theory of the boundaries of the firm, since these may be defined in terms of ownership of assets.
+The assets that in this line of thought confer authority are However, as numerous writers have emphasized, an important alienable assets. aspect of the knowledge economy is precisely that physical assets are of strongly waning importance (e.g., Boisot 1998).
+Of course, the implication is that ownership over such assets is an increasingly ineffective source of bargaining power and that, therefore, authority must wane as bargaining power increasingly becomes more symmetrically distributed over the owners of knowledge assets. boundaries of the firm are (also) defined in terms of legally recognized ownership to the firm's alienable, primarily physical, assets, and since such assets are of declining economic and commercial importance, it is obvious that the very notion of the firm's boundaries is becoming increasingly fuzzy, and perhaps even irrelevant.

 Finally, because authority declines in importance as knowledge becomes distributed and knowledge inputs increase in importance, resort to other coordination mechanisms is necessary.
 Thus, firms increasingly rely on high-powered incentives, implement employee stock-ownership programs, invest in building "corporate cultures," try to price corporate resources to the largest possible extent, etc. An outcome of this is the emergence of "new organizational forms."
 The theoretical implication is that various mechanisms for coordinating resources are combine to a much larger extent than hitherto assumed in, for example, organizational economics, where economic activities are normally assumed to be organized across three discrete governance structures, firms, markets, and hybrids (e.g., Williamson 1996).

-In sum, arguments can be made that Hayekian settings, where knowledge is distributed and knowledge inputs are more important than knowledge inputs, present real problems for the exercise of authority in firms, make the boundaries of firms blur, and remove many of the constraints on the malleability of coordination mechanisms.
+In sum, arguments can be made that Hayekian settings, where knowledge is distributed and knowledge inputs are more important than physical capital inputs, present real problems for the exercise of authority in firms, make the boundaries of firms blur, and remove many of the constraints on the malleability of coordination mechanisms.
 The following section discusses the reach of these arguments.